-If you are chasing beach weather and sunny days, consider basing yourself in Brisbane, Cairns, Darwin or another city in the Northern part of the country.
+If you are chasing beach weather and sunny days, consider basing yourself in Brisbane, Cairns, Darwin, or other Australian cities in the Northern part of the country.
 The further North you go, the warmer it’ll be!

-If heat isn’t your cup of tea, basing yourself south of Sydney will give you an opportunity to experience hot summers and colder winters.
+If heat isn’t your cup of tea, basing yourself in an Australian city south of Sydney will give you an opportunity to experience hot summers and colder winters.

-We won’t lie to you, it’s one of the hardest things we’ve have had to deal with while living abroad.
-There will be times when you will feel lonely and homesick, when your Facebook feed explodes with comments about something that happened back in your hometown and you feel completely left out.
+We won’t lie to you, it’s one of the hardest things we’ve had to deal with while living abroad.
+There will be times when you will feel lonely and homesick when your Facebook feed explodes with comments about something that happened back in your hometown, and you feel completely left out.
 There will be times when you miss friends’ birthdays, family gatherings, and other events.

 If you don’t know anyone in Australia, establishing a social circle will be something you’ll have to actively work on.
 But the good news is that you are not going to be the only foreigner in Australia.
 There are lots of people here doing exactly what you’ll be doing, who have also arrived here alone and are looking for a new social circle.
 There are great groups that you can use to connect with these like-minded individuals.

 Finding a job in Australia is easier than you think.
-Regardless of what type of job you are after, part time hospitality or full-time office work, start with the largest job website in Australia; www.seek.com.au
+Regardless of what type of job opportunities you are after, part-time hospitality or full-time office work, start with the largest job website in Australia; www.seek.com.au

 Seek is used by most recruitment firms and most small and large organizations in Australia.
 It is common for employees to find profiles of potential candidates and approach them directly.
 Alternatively, you can ( and should!) apply to as many jobs as you find suitable with a proper CV and a customized cover letter.